7 Best Places to Buy and Sell Online Businesses for Sale (2023)

 - It offers private and confidential transfer of business on your behalf.

-- FE International has offices in New York, San Francisco, Hong Kong, and London.
+- FE International has New York, San Francisco, Hong Kong, and London offices.

 FE International charges a buyer transaction fee of 2.5% of the final sales amount.
 There’s no listing fee.
 Other than this, you’d have to contact the supplier for the valuation fee quote.